-As a doula I bear witness to some of life’s most profound metamorphoses.
+As a doula, I bear witness to some of life’s most profound metamorphoses.

 The same happens with babies.
-Little bundles of love who I cuddle and then leave in their parents capable hands are still red, squishy, wrinkled little souls when we part ways.
+Little bundles of love who I cuddle and then leave in their parent’s capable hands.THey are still red, squishy, wrinkled little souls when we part ways.
 The baby I see at our postpartum visit is not the same baby just a few weeks later.
 I was entering a grocery store once and saw an adorable little girl being carried into the store in a carseat.
 I started to comment on how adorable she was and then followed the hand that was holding the carseat up the arm and to the face of its owner.
 Instantly I realized that this was one of ‘my’ babies.
 One of my former clients was carrying his daughter into the store.

 Sure, sometimes we feel fat, and ugly and frumpy and wonder if we’ll ever feel attractive again.
 But that’s normal.
 The truth is you’re beautiful.
 You’re growing a life, a sweet little soul is coming together in your womb.
 That is a truly beautiful thing.
-From maiden to mother, you’re undergoing/have undergone one of life’s most magnificent metamorphoses. (met·a·mor·phos·es – To change into a wholly different form or appearance; transform; change in outward structure or looks)
+You’re undergoing/have undergone one of life’s most magnificent metamorphoses. (met·a·mor·phos·es – To change into a wholly different form or appearance; transform; change in outward structure or looks)

 “Giving birth is a transformation and it doesn’t matter whether you’ve had eight babies before.
-It’s still a transformation the next time you have another baby, because you are no longer the same woman you were before you had that baby.” –Penny Handford
+It’s still a transformation the next time you have another baby.
+Because you are no longer the same woman you were before you had that baby.” –Penny Handford

 Parenting is a stage of life’s journey where the milestones come about every fifty feet. ~Robert Brault

 Embrace the transformation and cherish every milestone!